Quickstart

 eventId = "evt_Wqb1k73rXprtTm7Qdlr38G"

-svixClient.Message.Create(ctx, "app_Xzx8bQeOB1D1XEYmAJaRGoj0", &svix.MessageIn{
+svixClient.Message.Create(ctx, "example-customer-123", &svix.MessageIn{

 EventType: "invoice.paid",